 “The dough is pre-portioned into 16 servings, so I keep it in the fridge to quell a warm cookie craving for only 120 calories,” says Bonanni.
 “I usually bake only one or two servings as needed, so there aren’t a dozen cookies sitting in the kitchen!
 Plus, the dough is made without preservatives, artificial colors, or sugar substitutes.”
 Flatten each cookie with a spoon prior to baking for a crunchier cookie, suggests Bonanni.

 “I always stop by the floral section when I shop at Trader Joe’s,” says McKercher.
 “Setting the table with fresh flowers helps me slow down, eat mindfully, and feel more satisfied after meals.”
 The bouquets are pretty budget friendly!
-Get the list of things you should buy only at Trader Joe’s.
+Next, check out the foods nutritionists always get from Costco.